igorbarranca/DEATH-IS-ONLY-THE-BEGINNING/README.md

 GameDev.tv Jam 2022

 A game created in a few hours and submitted for my first game jam.
-The code is basically a mess and made just for a prototype run.
+The code is basically garbage and made just for a prototype run.
 Incomplete.